pypy/pypy.org/posts/2023/12/pypy-moved-to-git-github.md

 - since heptapod has tightened its spam control, we get reports that users create issues only to have them flagged as spam

-- open source has become synonymous with github, and we are too small to change that
+- open source has become synonymous with GitHub, and we are too small to change that

 - Much of the current development comes as a reaction to fixing issues.